jueves, 28 de noviembre de 1991

 Nine hours:

-the children of the passenger terminal -
+The children of the terminal—

-in the manufactured unconscious
+fashioned in the unconscious

-of normal people;
+of normal people.

-he fasts, not by penance
+He fasts, not by penance,

 the silence of God

-(and the abandonment of others)
+(and the abandonment of humankind).

 Thirteen hours:

-- Prisoners of money and boredom
+Prisoners of money and boredom

-Now is when the poor man's torturer sun
+Now the poor man’s torturing sun

-have begun to delight human pain,
+begin to delight in human pain,

-the standard bearers of the concrete and glass towers
+the standard-bearers of concrete and glass towers

-stroll through his masterpiece
+stroll through their masterpiece.

-despair forces to extend the burned hand
+Despair forces the burned hand

-of a common beggar and
+of a common beggar to extend.

-(As if there was a decent job for him)
+(As if a decent job awaited him).

 Twenty-two hours: